Your Official Guide to Fort Edmonton Park

 Planning your visit:

 There is plenty to do and see at Fort Edmonton Park!
 We recommend planning to come for the whole day.
 Travel throughout the eras and experience new stories and activities every week!
-Enhance your summer with a Summer Pass, which includes unlimited admission for the 2022 Summer season on opening days.
-We are open Wednesday to Sunday, 10 am to 5 pm plus Holiday Mondays until September 5 and then weekends until September 18
+Enhance your summer with a Summer Pass, which includes unlimited admission for the General Admission Season on opening days.
+See hours here.

 Admission Tickets are available online or at the gate.
 Save time and avoid lines by booking online!
 Admission includes access to midway rides & games, train, and streetcar.
 We accept cash, debit & credit.